Who We Are

 Dane Buy Local transitioned from being purely run by volunteers in 2008 to hiring their first staff person, Lark Gibson.
 In 2010, we went from sharing an office with Drake & Company Staffing Specialists to securing our own offices residing in the same building with Qualtim at 6300 Enterprise Lane in Madison.

 The Board made the decision to become a stand-alone non-profit in 2009 moving away from dependence on Wisconsin Partners for Sustainability.
-In February 2013, we hired our first full time Executive Director, Colin Murray and joined the American Independent Business Alliance (AMIBA).
+In February 2013, we hired our first full time Executive Director, Colin Murray.

 In 2013 Dane Buy Local developed relationships with more than 15 Chambers and business groups.
 We also worked with Dane County to pass a new ordinance which gives preference to locally-produced goods in purchasing decisions.